gperrin01/ga_proj4_what3games/user_testing.md

 Laura
 Likes the idea of bus and journey

+Gui F
+wants smoother zoom out on the explore thinks bad idea to have 1 game on map view and 1 game on satellite view

 Francesca
 Likes satellite view.
 Likes long journeys.
 They feel more like discovering Feels journey is more fun than exploring randomly